Dark Romance, Fantasy, New Adult, New Adult Romance, Paranormal, Romance, sci-fi

 Fantasy, New Adult Romance, Paranormal

-***Warning!
-This review contains spoilers from the previous books in the series, so continue reading at your own risk!
-You’ve officially been warned!***
+***Warning!!
+This review may contain spoilers from the previous books in the series, so continue reading at your own risk!
+You’ve officially been warned…***

 What It’s About: